murf-ai/orkestr-core/README.md

 ## Concepts

-To know more about the concepts of Orkestr, see the [Concepts documentation](./docs/Concepts.md).
+To know more about Orkestr, see the [Docs](./docs/TableOfContents.md).